 Does the use have an impact on the potential or actual value of the copyrighted work?

 Still not sure whether your use of copyrighted material is considered fair use?
-Take a look at this guide from the University of Minnesota on Understanding Fair Use.
+Take a look at this guide from the University of Minnesota on Understanding Fair Use or contact a librarian who may make recommendations for your particular intended use of copyrighted or protected works.

 Stephen Fisherman writes in his book Public Domain: How to Find & Use Copyright-Free Writings, Music, Art & More that public domain refers to "creative works that for one reason or another are not protected by copyright law and are ordinarily free for all to use." (p.4)